center-for-humans-and-machines/algorithmic-institutions/reports/comparision.md

 We are simulating 100 games each of groups of 4 artificial contributors managed by either the humanlike manager and the RL manager.
-We also compare artificial contributors trained on the full dataset with artificial contributor that were trained only on those human contributors that where managed by a human manager.
+We also compare artificial contributors trained on the full dataset with artificial contributor that were trained only on those human contributors that weere managed by a human manager.

 ## Collective behavior